superbobry/consequence/README.md

 * Importance of SNP calling, applications;
-* Major problems for accurate SNP calling; current trend -- a lot of cheap but inaccurate reads, which leads to unavoidable errors on all phases of variance detection;
+* Major problems for accurate SNP calling; current trend -- a lot of cheap but inaccurate reads, which leads to unavoidable errors on all phases of variant detection;

-Existing tools for SNP calling use Bayesian inference to pick the *most likely* genotype for each particular site [2]; unfortunately, almost all of these tools (GATK, samtools, SOAPsnp) require preprocessing of raw sequencing data, to facilitate variance calling.
+Existing tools for SNP calling use Bayesian inference to pick the *most likely* genotype for each particular site [2]; unfortunately, almost all of these tools (GATK, samtools, SOAPsnp) require preprocessing of raw sequencing data, to facilitate variant calling.
 This applies to both new SNP discovery and finding already known SNPs.

 In general, obtaining a complete and accurate variation record from